Rafael Devers Preview, Player Props: Red Sox vs. Royals

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (129) this season while batting .265 with 57 extra-base hits.
+- Devers has 131 hits, which ranks first among Boston hitters this season, while batting .267 with 59 extra-base hits.

-- He ranks 59th in batting average, 45th in on base percentage, and 19th in slugging among the qualifying batters in MLB play.
+- Among qualified hitters, he ranks 54th in batting average, while his on-base percentage ranks 46th and he is 17th in slugging.

-- Devers has picked up an RBI in 41.7% of his games this season, with more than one RBI in 17.3% of his games.
-He has also driven in three or more runs in nine contests.
+- Devers has reached base via a hit in 81 games this year (of 128 played), and had multiple hits in 40 of those games.

-- He has scored in 45.7% of his games this year, with more than one run scored in 11.8%.
+- Devers has driven in a run in 54 games this year (42.2%), including 22 games with more than one RBI (17.2%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.